 This Summer Ms. Antonelli will open the new MoMA exhibition “Talk to Me” based on the theme of communication between people and objects.
 Firmly believing in a process of productive biofeedback, reinforcing findings, and redirecting ideas towards and sculpting the thesis, her team reshuffles how they contextualize and categorize the fruits of their research creating an organic exhibit (new suggestions are evaluated all along at the exhibit queue).

 So, finally, Paola Antonelli not only represents Design in the world, but also surveys it and monitors its whereabouts and direction, which is hopefully a portrait a few years in advance of where the world is headed.
-With the ultimate goal (maybe not even if, but because she’s Italian), as the World Technology Network noted in their 2004 award assignment, "to insistently promote design’s understanding, until its positive influence on the world is fully acknowledged."
+With the ultimate goal, as the World Technology Network noted in its 2004 award assignment, "to insistently promote design’s understanding, until its positive influence on the world is fully acknowledged", maybe not even if, but because she’s Italian.